 The UK Child Dental Health surveys have reported improvements in Welsh children's caries experience during the years previous to 1993 (Figure I); this is thought to be mainly due to the widespread use of fluoride toothpaste.
-Since 1993 the oral health of Welsh 5 year olds has worsened and the rate of improvement in the dental health of 12 and 15 year olds has decreased.
+However, since 1993 the rate of improvement in the dental health of 12 and 15 year olds has markedly decreased and the oral health of Welsh 5 year olds has worsened.